pierregermain/MyFront/readmeT16.markdown

-# Responsive Layout
+# Responsive Layout (T16 and T17)

-Please Note that the source code should be taken from the T19.
+Please Note that the source code should be viewed in the T19 folder.

 It's nice if we can focus on *MOBILE-FIRST* sites so that our site is usuable for all decvices.